Free Flatware Appraisal Online: Pattern, Maker, Value

 When to get a professional appraisal

-Get a professional appraisal when the piece may be high value, when maker or pattern materially affects value, when you need documentation for insurance, estate, donation, sale, or division, or when authenticity and condition need a written opinion.
+Get a professional appraisal when the set may be high value, when maker or pattern materially affects value, when you need documentation for insurance, estate, donation, sale, or division, or when authenticity and condition need a written opinion.
+A signed report should document piece count, weight assumptions, construction, condition, and comparable sales.

 Photo checklist